Ständchen, D 889 (Schubert): History

-Lied

-Schubert set the lied in the key of C major.

 Text

 The German translation that Schubert set has the same metre/rhythm as Shakespeare's lyric, which allows the music to be sung to the original English words.

-Music

-Reception
+Critical reception

 Schubert's biographer John Reed (1909–1999) says that the song "celebrates the universality of two of the world's greatest song-writers."
 Richard Capell in his survey of Schubert's songs, called the Ständchen "very pretty" but "a trifle overrated [...] the song is hardly one to be very fond of.
 Not a lifetime of familiarity with it can bridge the gap that yawns between the Elizabethan's verse and the Austrian's tune."
 On the other hand, while discussing the variorum readings of Shakespeare's play, Howard Furness refers to "the version which Schubert sets to peerless music", and Sir George Grove describes how "that beautiful song, so perfectly fitting the words, and so skilful and happy in its accompaniment, came into perfect existence."